PHONE: (352) 392-1760 or (866) 941-1760

 – Summer: M-F 8am-4:30pm

-Low-cost health, wellness and beauty items such as shampoo, cold medications, pain relievers and first-aid products are also available.
-Additionally, we carry many skin care products, plus pet medications for flea, tick and wellness.
+Low-cost health and beauty items such as shampoo, cold medications, skin care products, pain relievers, and first-aid products are also available.

 Prescriptions and refills